brian-guerrero/augie-catholic/src/pages/mass/index.md

 Ascension Chapel of Founder's Hall

-If you are interested in being a lector, please email Father Jeremy at jeremyfreehill@augustana.edu.
+If you are interested in being a lector or helping to set-up for Mass, please email Father Jeremy at jeremyfreehill@augustana.edu.

 ### Sacred Music Ministry